c - Flex And Bison, detecting macro statements (newbie) -

 it's important remember replacement text of macro, arguments macro, have no syntactic constraints. (or no constraints.) following entirely legal:

-#define open { #define close } #define say(whatever) puts(#whatever); #include <stdio.h> int main(int argc, char** argv) open say(===>) return 0; close
+#define open { #define close } #define say(whatever) puts(#whatever); #include <stdio.h> int main(int argc, char** argv) open say(===>) return 0; close and that's start :)

 Comments